 If you need access to an attorney for a civic legal program, call Legal Assistance of Washington County at 651/351-7172.
+They help the low income, immigrants, and elderly.
 The non-profit firms provides many free legal aid programs.
-Or click here to learn more about free legal assistance.
+Housing, credit repair, help with benefits, child custody, and more.
+Or click here to learn more about Minnesota free legal assistance.

 Free or low cost food, groceries, or meals